Steve-YJ/Steve-yj/README.md

 <br>

 ## I'm a Runner 🏃🏻, Machine Learner and Developer 👨‍💻
-- 🔭  I’m currently Looking for a Job!
+- 🔭  I’m currently working as a Data Engineer!
-- 🌱  I’m currently learning Deep Learning & Data Science
+- 🌱  I’m currently learning Data Engineering and Data Structure with Algorithm
-- ⌛️  2021 Goals: is to do PBL(Project-based Learning)
+- ⌛️  The goal for 2022 is to solidify fundamentals of programming
-  - (spoiler) The start will be a cs231n-based project.
-It'll be fun :)
 - ⚡  Fun fact: I reaaly love to cook.
-Run three times a week.
+I go to the mart once a week
 - 💬  Ask me about Anything :)

 ### 📗 Blog posts